 Lisa M. Perkins

 Lisa M. Perkins has been fascinated by the story of Atlantis since stumbling upon a copy of Charles Berlitz’s book, Atlantis, The Eighth Continent, around the same time as seeing the original The Mystery of the Sphinx air on television.
 Since then, she has continued to independently research the various histories, stories, and myths that all point to common origins from the last ice age.
-With a background in art history, Lisa also discerns and analyzed similar motifs, designs, and constructions found in seemingly disparate artistic traditions, whose parallel existences may share an ancient antediluvian history.
+With a background in Art History, Lisa also discerns and analyzes similar motifs, designs, and constructions found in seemingly disparate artistic traditions, whose parallel existences may share an ancient antediluvian history.
 Lisa is currently maintaining a full-time teaching position and includes the work of Dr. Schoch in her curriculum.

 Wife and professional partner of Dr. Schoch since 2007, Katie has contributed photographs, designs, and discoveries to her husband's research.
 Most notably, she connected Easter Island's previously undeciphered rongorongo script to global "plasma petroglyphs" first identified by renowned physicist Dr. Anthony Peratt of Los Alamos National Laboratory, shifting her husband's attention toward our Sun as the probable cause of the end of the last ice age.
 Ms. Ulissey was a professional ballet and Broadway dancer for twenty years before earning a B.A. in Visual and Media Arts from Emerson College in 2002.
 In addition to assisting her husband and ORACUL, she maintained a teaching schedule in the Boston area for eighteen years, working at Wellesley College, the Harvard University Dance program, the Boston Ballet School, American Repertory Theater, and other prominent institutions.
 Ms. Ulissey has been instrumental in helping to establish ORACUL, including giving the organization its name.